brunodles/auto-plugin/README.md

 ## What is it?

 This is a library to help you to create your gradle plugins.
-It will help you generating the plugin configuration, the `META-INF` files.
+It will generate the plugin configuration for annotated plugins, the `META-INF` files.

 ## How to use